quanghuy1242/next-blog/MIGRATION_PLAN.md

 - User ID for quanghuy1242: `1`
 - GraphQL endpoint: `/api/graphql` (with base URL from env)
 - Authentication: API key in env vars, ISR preferred
-- User fields: Exclude sensitive fields (email, apiKey, etc.)
+- User fields: Exclude sensitive fields (email, apiKey, etc.); Include bio for about page
 - Avatar: Nullable Media field with public domain placeholder fallback
+- Bio: Lexical JSON content for about page
 - Display name: Use `fullName` directly
-- Content migration: Manual process
+- Content migration: Manual process (no markdown)
 - No rate limits to worry about